-XDrawImageString16(display, d, gc, x, y, string, length);
+XDrawImageString16(display, d, qc, y, string, length);

-The xDrawImageString16 function is similar to xDrawImageString except that it uses 2-byte or 16-bit characters.
+The XDrawImageString16 function is similar to XDrawImageString except that it uses 2-byte or 16-bit characters.
 Both functions also use both the foreground and background pixels of the GC in the destination.